karayabin/universe-snapshot/universe/Ling/LingTalfi/doc/api/Ling/LingTalfi/Kaos/Command/PushCommand.md

 - ?planet-dir=string.
 The path to the planet directory to push.
 If not set, will use the current directory.
 - -n: no packing.
 If set, the PackAndPushUniTool command will NOT be executed.
+- -?application=string.
+The path to the host application.
+This will be used to pack universe assets automatically for instance.